mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>What makes the fraud detection an imbalanced class?</summary>

 Data about frauds are often very skew: <1% are fraudulent cases.
-Fraud detection is an unbalanced class since the distribution of fraudulent and non-fraudulent cases is not equal, we have lot of non-fraudulent cases that can impact the ability of a detection model to works correctly since it tend to favor the majority class.&#x20;
+Fraud detection is an unbalanced class since the distribution of fraudulent and non-fraudulent cases is not equal, we have lot of non-fraudulent cases that can impact the ability of a detection model to works correctly since it tend to favor the majority class.

 </details>